Securing Locally Distinctive Design

 Both the Design Statement and Code provide the parish, the local planning authority and applicants with clear guidance on how this distinct landscape and access character should be prioritised in schemes – including the strategic allocations - to ensure that development integrates with and reinforces Cam’s distinct sense of place.

-The Plan has successfully passed examination and is awaiting referendum in 2021.
+The Plan has successfully passed examination and referendum and was formally 'made' in May 2021.

 Our work on this project was a finalist in the RTPI South West Awards for Planning Excellence 2020.

 "I must congratulate the Steering Group on the quality of this neighbourhood plan.
 It is a comprehensive, well written and presented plan that builds upon a clear vision for Cam...
 These neighbourhood plan policies add a local dimension which will sit comfortably alongside the Stroud Local Plan.
 They are distinctive policies which reflects the unique characteristics of the parish"